Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Solving the rovibronic problem and comparison with experimental data

 The corrected PEC and the mass corrections together provide the input for solving the rovibrational problem.
-The radial equation, Eq.~(\ref{rovibeq}), was solved in a Discrete Variable Representation (DVR) \cite{LiCa00} using associated Laguerre polynomials of second order, over the range $\rho/a_0\in[1.00,10.00]$, on a grid of typical size $N_\text{grid}=800$ (the results reported in this paper were converged to $10^{-5}\ \cm$ with this grid).
+The radial equation, Eq.~(\ref{rovibeq}), was solved in a Discrete Variable Representation (DVR) \cite{LiCa00} using associated Laguerre polynomials of second order, over the range $\rho/a_0\in[1,10]$, on a grid of typical size $N_\text{grid}=800$ (the results reported in this paper were converged to $10^{-5}\ \cm$ with this grid).
 At the end, the Pauli-allowed rovibronic states are selected that are symmetric to the exchange of the two nuclei (the $^4$He nuclei being bosons); this leaves only odd values of the rotational quantum number.
-Below, we compare our computational results with the available experimental data.
-The computed energy level list of all 198 bound states found is deposited in the the \SM{}; mind that the second well is too shallow to support bound states.
+We found a total of 198 bound states with vibrational quantum numbers up to $v=12$.
+Below, we compare our computational results with the available experimental data; the computed energy level list of all 198 bound states found is deposited in the \SM{}.